Diane Abbott

 Diane Julie Abbott (born 27 September 1953) is a British politician who has served as a Member of Parliament (MP) for Hackney North and Stoke Newington since 1987.
 She was the first black woman elected to the UK Parliament, and in 2024 became its longest-serving female MP, earning the title Mother of the House.
 A former Shadow Home Secretary and Privy Counsellor, Abbott has been a prominent figure on the Labour left and a vocal campaigner on issues of race and inequality.
 She was suspended from the Labour Party in 2023 over comments about racism, later apologised, and had the whip restored ahead of the 2024 general election.
-In July 2025, she was suspended again after reiterating those remarks in a BBC interview, and currently sits as an independent MP.
+In July 2025, she was suspended again after reiterating those remarks in a BBC interview, and sat as an independent MP until July 2026, when the whip was restored following the ascension of Andy Burnham as Labour leader.

 Early life and career

 Diane Abbott was born on 27 September 1953 in Paddington to Jamaican parents.
 Her father was a welder and her mother a nurse.
 Both of her parents left school at the age of 14.
 She attended Harrow County School for Girls (a grammar school) and then Newnham College, Cambridge, where she studied history, achieving a lower second-class degree (2:2).
 At Cambridge, one of her supervisors was Simon Schama.

 After university, Abbott became an administration trainee at the Home Office (1976 to 1978), and then a Race Relations Officer at the National Council for Civil Liberties (1978 to 1980).
 She was a researcher and reporter at Thames Television from 1980 to 1983, and then a researcher at the breakfast television company TV-am from 1983 to 1985.
 She was a press officer at the Greater London Council under Ken Livingstone from 1985 to 1986, and Head of Press and Public Relations at Lambeth Council from 1986 to 1987.

 In 2024, during the Undercover Policing Inquiry into the conduct of about 139 undercover police officers who infiltrated and disrupted social justice groups, the Metropolitan Police apologised for using undercover officers to spy on anti-racism campaigners, including Abbott, during the 1980s and 1990s.
 Many secret police reports on Abbott were uncovered by the inquiry.
 Abbott criticised these activities as being racist and unjustified.

 Abbott's career in politics began in 1982 when she was elected to Westminster City Council, serving until 1986.
 In 1983, she was active in the Labour Party Black Sections movement, alongside Bernie Grant, Paul Boateng and Keith Vaz, campaigning for greater African Caribbean and Asian political representation.
 In 1985, she sought to be selected in Brent East, losing out to Ken Livingstone.